Pageboy/pageboy.github.io/_portfolio/apple-drop.md

 ![Apple Drop in the Studio](https://live.staticflickr.com/65535/55024135577_03222cb65c_h.jpg)

-My camera picks out these contrasting hues and these colours provide good relationships between the curves and their grounds.

 My camera isolates these opposing hues, revealing colour relationships that I use to articulate the curves in this multi panel piece.

 Printed on Hahnemühle German etching, bonded onto 3 panels, 565mm x 350mm and matt varnished with UV protection.
 Overall fitting into - 915mm square.